 is the technique of playing multiple notes with only one stroke.
 When played well, it brings a beautiful connected “legato” quality to the musical line.
 The right hand sounds the first note and additional notes are sounded by left-hand fingers.
 The technique is thoroughly demonstrated in the following video:

 One of the biggest challenges playing slurs is to keep them rhythmically correct.
-For example, slurred eighth notes must sound precisely in time, and not unequal in length.
+For example, slurred eighth notes must be given accurate duration, and not unequally subdivided.

 In addition, strive when possible to make slurred notes equal in volume to the right hand’s first sounding note.
 In the case of an upward slur, move your fingers swiftly with downward momentum to “hammer” against the fret